-We estimate that we will receive net proceeds from this offering of approximately US\$43.8 million, or approximately US\$40.5 million if the underwriters exercise their option to purchase additional ADSs in full, based on the midpoint of the estimated initial public offering price range set forth on the front cover of this prospectus, after deducting underwriting discounts and the estimated offering expenses payable by us.
-A US\$1.00 increase (decrease) in the assumed initial public offering price of US\$11 per ADS, the midpoint of the estimated initial public offering price range set forth on the front cover of this prospectus, would increase (decrease) the net proceeds to us from this offering by US\$3.5 million, assuming no change to the number of ADSs offered by us as set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated expenses payable by us.
+We estimate that we will receive net proceeds from this offering of approximately US\$ million, or approximately US\$ million if the underwriter exercise its option to purchase additional ADSs in full, based on the midpoint of the estimated initial public offering price range set forth on the front cover of this prospectus, after deducting underwriting discounts and the estimated offering expenses payable by us.
+A US\$1.00 increase (decrease) in the assumed initial public offering price of US\$ per ADS would increase (decrease) the net proceeds to us from this offering by US\$ million, assuming no change to the number of ADSs offered by us as set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated expenses payable by us.